lhohan/claude-code-plugins/jujutsu-vcs/docs/decisions/01-use-hooks-over-skills-for-jujutsu-vcs.md

 **Cons:**
 - **Unreliable**: LLM must recognize VCS tasks and invoke skill mid-conversation
 - **Forgetful**: By task execution time, LLM may have forgotten to check skills
+- **High Friction**: Fighting the model's "muscle memory" for `git` requires constant correction
+- **Unnecessary Abstraction**: Wrapping a CLI tool in a Skill is "tool bloat" when the user simply wants to run shell commands
 - **Token overhead**: Every VCS operation triggers skill invocation
 - **No guarantee**: Entirely dependent on model's judgment at specific moments
 - **Pattern mismatch**: Official plugins don't use this for persistent context